 Study Area

-South Gobi province in Mongolia comprises of important snow leopard habitat (fig 1, map of snow leopard distribution).
+South Gobi province in Mongolia comprises of important snow leopard habitats (fig 1, map of snow leopard distribution).
 The area is characterized by rugged mountain ranges interspersed with vast stretches of steppe.
 The area has low human density of XX people per sq km, and relatively high livestock density of XX heads per sq km.
 Since 2008, the Snow Leopard Trust and Snow Leopard Conservation Foundation have been conducting a long-term snow leopard study in the Tost Mountains of South Gobi.
 These mountains are partially protected through community based conservation programs such as Snow Leopard Enterprises and Livestock Insurance programs operational since 19XX and 2009 respectively (ref.
 XX).
 Recently, the mountain range has been designated a Protected Area by the Government of Mongolia.
 The snow leopard population of Tost has been monitored through camera trapping since 2009 (Sharma et al., 2014).
 In the year 2013, the camera trapping work was expanded to two neighbouring areas, viz.
 Nemegt Mountain complex, and Noyon Mountain range.
 While Noyon Mountains are largely unprotected and have XX operational mines extracting coal and XX, they have had a community based conservation program operational until yearXX.
 Nemegt Mountains on the other hand represent the strictly Protected Area of Gurvan Saikhan National Park.
 The three Mountain ranges are separated by several kilometres of steppe (fig 1).
 Although camera trapping over several years has revealed emigration and immigration of individuals between them, within a trapping season characterized by 2-3 months, we found no evidence of any interaction between these three populations.

 Sampling for data collection

 Digital camera traps (ReconyxTM) with a combination of infrared and motion sensors to detect animal movement, and low-glow monochrome illumination were used to sample snow leopard populations.
 The number of cameras varied between 30 and 40, depending on the availability of suitable snow leopard habitat that ranged from 920 to 1200 sq km.
 We used networking approach to place cameras in the field every 1-3 km from another nearby camera.
-Precise camera trap locations were identified by surveying 2-5 km on foot in the mountains, searching for sites where possibility of capturing snow leopards was high.
+Precise camera trap locations were identified by surveying 2-5 km on foot in the mountains around each potential location, searching for sites where possibility of capturing snow leopards was high.
 This was achieved by looking for sites with fresh snow leopard signs identifiable as scrapes or fresh urine markings.
 Most camera trap locations were characterized as saddles on ridgelines, overhanging rocks or steep canyon walls where snow leopards tend to mark and scrape.
 While we found ample fresh signs to identify the best sites for installing camera traps in the partially and fully protected sites; there were fewer snow leopard signs in the unprotected area, and we identified the best sites for installing camera traps based on intuition and knowledge of snow leopard natural history from other sampling areas in the region.
 All cameras were left in the field for an average of 105.45 (SE=11.81), 50.47 (SE=4.44) and 89.89 (SE=2.44) days in the partially protected, strictly protected and unprotected habitats respectively.
 It took between 7-20 days to set up camera traps in the field, and nearly half the time to collect them.
 Each camera’s set up date and operational history were used to determine effort to enable analysis based on times.

 Data preparation